Argon-Interactive/Xenon-Engine/ReadmeDocumentation/ECS.md

   - Parameters:
   memres - a memory resource that will be used to initialize all of its private fields
 - `T& getComponent(Entity ent)`
-  - Parameters
+  - Parameters:
   ent - Entity that owns required component
 - `T* getComponentPtr(Entity ent)`
-  - Parameters
+  - Parameters:
   ent - Entity that owns required component
 - `T* emplaceComponent(Entity ent, Args ...args)`
-  - Parameters
+  - Parameters:
-  ent - Entity that will own the new component args - constructor arguments of T
+  ent - Entity that will own the new component
+  args - constructor arguments of T
   - Return value: returns a pointer to created component
   - Note: This funcion is not SRTS(Systems Run Time Save) so should be only used to add components before loading ComponentCluster.
 - `void addComponent(Entity ent, const T& data)`
-  - Parameters
+  - Parameters:
-  ent - Entity that will own the new component data - The new component
+  ent - Entity that will own the new component
+  data - The new component
   - Note: This is much slower then emplaceCompoennt but is SRTS.
 It will only take effect when a ComponentCluster is synced.
 - `void removeComponent(Entity ent)`
-  - Parameters
+  - Parameters:
   ent - Entity which component will be removed
   - Note: This will only take effect when a ComponentCluster is synced.
 - `void purge()`
-  - Note: It whipes the whole memory of the ComponentPool.
+  - Note: It wipes the entire memory of the ComponentPool.

 ### References
 - [ComponentCluster](#componentcluster)